 About the Project

 The Cities LOOP strives to live to this double challenge by working with cities taking a collaborative systems approach.
-We believe that if embedded in the right process, transforming the built environment could be as much an end- helping to foster sustainable, resilient, healthy, and equitable urban futures-, as a means to strengthen democracy and build institutional capacity, help cities explore new engagement and participatory methods, and create healthy spaces for open dialogue.
+We believe that if embedded in the right process, transforming the built environment could be as much an end- helping to foster sustainable, resilient, healthy, and equitable urban futures-, as a means to strengthen democracy and build institutional capacity, help cities explore new engagement and participatory methods, alternative provisioning models and create healthy spaces for open dialogue.

 Our Methodology